maziggy/ppfdChart/README.md

 # ppfdChart

-A custom dashboard card for Home Assistant that shows a bar chart that displays the current ppfd value for grow lights.
+A custom dashboard card for Home Assistant that shows a bar chart that displays the current ppfd/DLI value for grow lights.

 First try writing a custom card.
 I know it's not perfect.
 Any contributions, recommendations and comments are welcome!